bacoords/block-theme/readme.md

 As of now, this repository does _not_ include the final built assets or blocks.
 You'll need to build them once you've cloned the repo.
 (You may also want to exclude them from your `.gitignore` file, depending on your workflow.)

+Run `npm install` to install all of the dependencies.

 `npm run build` will build the theme's CSS and JavaScript files.

 `npm run start` will watch for changes to the theme's SCSS and JavaScript files partials and rebuild them automatically.